 - They work for you, not the insurance company.

 - They charge lower Fees (10% – 20%) than lawyers (33% – 50%).

 When looking for a public insurance adjuster, make sure you find one with experience assessing roof damage.
 Make sure you ask for licensing and certification.
 Also, check the references and reputation in the industry.

 Avoid Homeowners Insurance Frauds and Scams

-Your roofing contractor can review your insurance policy and help you avoid homeowners insurance scams.
-It’s essential for your roofer to review and understand your insurance claim and policy.
+Your roofing contractor can review your insurance policy and help you avoid homeowners’ insurance scams.
+Your roofer needs to review and understand your insurance claim and policy.
 This will allow them to see what will and will not be covered, as well as any time limitations.
 This also helps your roofer avoid inadvertently committing insurance fraud.

 Many homeowners have an RCV (replacement cost value) policy.
 If you have an RCV policy, your insurance company pays for the cost of repairs minus your deductible.
 Occasionally, some ill-advised homeowners will try to price-shop roofing contractors to avoid paying their deductibles, hoping to have the costs rebated or erased.
 This is insurance fraud that can land both the roofer and homeowner in trouble.
 By allowing your roofer to review your insurance claim, your roofer can make sure they bill your insurance company the correct amount and avoid potential charges of fraud.

-Whether you have an old roof or your roof was damaged in a storm, contact Quality Roofing Solutions for a professional roof replacement.
-We offer a range of roofing services, including roofing repair, replacement and maintenance.
-Call us today at (850) 378-3757 or fill out the contact form to request a free estimate.
-We are your premier roofing company in Northwest Florida.
+Whether you have an old roof, or your roof was damaged in a storm, contact Quality Roofing for a professional roof replacement.
+We offer a range of roofing services, including roofing repair, replacement, and maintenance.
+Call us today at (850) 204-0443 or fill out the contact form to request a free estimate.
+We are your premier roofing company in Florida.